Invoca/declare_schema/README.md

 - `length` (integer or hash) - The partial index length(s).
 If an integer is provided, it is used as the length for all columns.
 If a hash is provided, it is used to specify the length for individual columns, where the column names are given as `Symbol` hash keys.
 - `where` (string) - The subset index predicate.

+**Note:** The `DeclareSchema.max_index_and_constraint_name_length` setting is ignored when using `PostgreSQL` since that database does not have a limit on the length of index names, and requires globally unique index names.

 ## Usage without Rails

 When using `DeclareSchema` without Rails, you can use the `declare_schema/rake` task to generate the migration file.